 The Court Services Branch, Ministry of Justice (Province of BC) provides training to court clerks for civil cases.
-They needed to modernize the training of an old legacy system and improve the delivery of the content.
-Their latest version of the course, consisted of a set of CD’s with videos explaining the software the clerk was to learn how to use.
+They needed to modernize the training of an old legacy system and improve the delivery of the content by creating elearning modules.
+Their existing version of the course, consisted of a set of CD’s with videos explaining the software the clerk was to learn how to use.

 However, the original training was provided in a classroom environment and much of the video on the CD’s was taken during a classroom session.
 In addition the software demonstration was several years old and all the worked examples were out of date.
 As the training was now delivered by physical CD’s, updating the content was near-impossible.

 A major difficulty was that the pace of the training was limited by the method of delivery.
 As a result employees could not progress in a timely manner, many taking months to complete the training.
 This was due to the software demonstration being set up so that learners could only progress after they had received authorization they had successfully completed prior modules.
 The step was not automated and required staff review and authorization.
 Overall this was creating a situation where there was not adequate staffing for the volume of work needed.

 The Ministry of Justice was looking for an online course development company, and contracted Spark + Co. to convert the course to elearning modules.
 They required an experienced project lead to guide them through the creation of an online course to replace the legacy training, as well as hosting of the new system.

 Designing within constraints is a necessary part of every project.

 Firstly, we were constricted in speeding up the completion time, a project objective.
 Since the learners were unable to complete more complex tasks in the system until they mastered the basic tasks.
 As a result, this restricted their access to the live system and training was required to ensure that the learner could perform the task successfully.
 Errors made by clerks using the real-life software had significant consequences for public safety and the justice system.
 For example, if a criminal’s status was classified incorrectly it could result in an inadvertent early release.